calipho-sib/nextprot-docs/news/2018/07/05/Revamped Term pages and shut down of our old web site.md

 Having completed the revamping of our web site, we will disconnect our original website [http://old.nextprot.org](http://old.nextprot.org) and the associated API [http://old.nextprot.org/rest/](http://old.nextprot.org/rest/) in a month.
 Users should switch to using our website at [https://www.nextprot.org/](https://www.nextprot.org/) and scripts modified to call our API at [https://api.nextprot.org/](https://api.nextprot.org/).

 Please do not hesitate to contact us if you need help.

+##Advanced search SPARQL queries

+Queries involving localization have been reviewed; in some cases, they have been modified to take into account that GO cellular component terms can have an equivalent UniProtKB subcellular location and vice-versa.